EZE-Dev-YT/EZE-Client/README.md

 # Galcier-Client

 ## Info
-Glacier Client Release Page
+EZE Client Release Page

-Glacier Discord Server (none lol)
+EZE Discord Server (none lol)

 YT Channel:https://www.youtube.com/channel/UCx6JmvxqakKXyr_FvsraQQw

-Glacier Client is a MCBE Utility Mod for the Windows 10 Edition, this tool is meant for enhancing users gameplay.
+EZE Client is a MCBE Utility Mod for the Windows 10 Edition, this tool is meant for enhancing users gameplay.
 I do not condone nor are we responsible for illegitimate use by our users. it is not my fault if u get banned or raided or something u where supposed to read this and if u didnt well ur done for

 ## Credits

-Glacier Cleint  is a fork of the Horion MCBE Utility Mod.
+EZE Cleint  is a fork of the Horion MCBE Utility Mod.

 Credits - Horion Developers for allowing use of the public horion source code.